guitartsword/mailjet-python/README.md

 4. virtualenv venv
 5. pip install -r requirements

-Nice now you are ready to run the project
+Nice, now you are ready to run the project

 ## Running the project